withastro/astro/packages/astro-rss/README.md

 	pubDate: Date;
 	/** Item description */
 	description?: string;
+	/** Full content of the item, should be valid HTML */ content?: string;
 	/** Append some other XML-valid data to this item */ customData?: string;
 };